Natural Treatments and Prevention

 Hepatitis is an inflammation of the liver and often caused by a virus.
 It can also be caused by medications, toxins, (heavy) alcohol use and certain medical conditions such as autoimmune disorders.

 Inflammation of the liver, the largest organ in the body, is serious, has profound consequences and eventually may cause liver cirrhosis and cancer.

-Hepatitis B and C are viruses and together kill approximately one million people a year; 500 million people around the world are now infected with chronic hepatitis B or C.
+Hepatitis B and C are caused by viruses and together kill approximately one million people a year in the U.S.; 500 million people around the world are now infected with chronic hepatitis B or C.

 Symptoms may start to appear 4 - 5 weeks after infection, however a majority of those infected donít show any symptoms.

 There are two types of hepatitis:

 Acute hepatitis (fulminant hepatic failure); initial features are of nonspecific flu-like symptoms.

 There is no specific treatment for any form of acute hepatitis; after some time acute hepatitis can turn into chronic hepatitis.

 Chronic hepatitis; often has nonspecific symptoms (malaise, tiredness and weakness), and shows no symptoms at all.
 It is commonly identified by taking blood tests.

 There are also secondary effects such as allergies, cancer, high cholesterol, etc.